No. 13011578, Pioneer Corps

 Walter and Annie Crozier (nee Nelson) had six sons, and, according to a family source, two of whom died in the Second World War:

-William James (Willie, born 13 January 1903 in Ballymagee Street, Bangor; according to a family source, he drowned in the Nile river while on a research and reconnaissance mission during the Second World War)
+William James (Willie, born 13 January 1903 in Ballymagee Street, Bangor; according to a family source, he drowned in the Nile river while on rest and recuperation during the Second World War)

 Hugh Nelson (born 28 April 1905 in Groomsport; died of pneumonia 10 January 1906)

 Walter Henry (Walter, born 8 January 1907 in Groomsport; served in the Second World War, Army Number 131397, RASC, awarded the Africa Star with 8th Army clasp; died 1 May 1986)